TestJavaDev/java-resources/docs/7_microservices/core.markdown

 Client-side resiliency software patterns focus on protecting a client of a remote resource (another microservice call or database lookup) from crashing when the remote resource fails because of errors or poor performance.
 These patterns allow the client to fail fast and not consume valuable resources, such as database connections and thread pools.
 They also prevent the problem of the poorly. performing remote service from spreading “upstream” to consumers of the client.
- In this chapter, we’ll look at four client resiliency patterns

 ![micro](https://raw.githubusercontent.com/JavaLvivDev/prog-resources/master/resources/micro/micro18.png)

 #### Client-side load balancing
-We introduced the client-side load balancing pattern in the last chapter when we talked about service discovery.
+We introduced the client-side load balancing pattern when we talked about service discovery.
 Client-side load balancing involves having the client look up all of a service’s individual instances from a service discovery agent (like Netflix Eureka) and then caching the physical location of said service instances.
  When a service consumer needs to call a service instance, the client-side load balancer returns a location from the pool of service locations it maintains.
 Because the